 This easy-to-grow, heat-loving edible is an extremely productive addition to the garden.
 The fruits can be used to make salsa and tangy green sauce, fresh or cooked.
 For kitchen use, harvest when fruit has filled the husk and the husk begins to split.

 Start seed indoors in trays 4 to 6 weeks before last frost; transplant out after all danger of frost has passed and soil is thoroughly warmed.
 A trellis or tomato cage will help contain plants.

-Tomatillo ‘Verde’ is an easy-to-grow heat lover and an extremely productive addition to the garden.
-After buttercup-yellow flowers bloom and set fruit, graceful stems throw beautiful lantern-like pods that makes surprising additions to arrangements.
+Tomatillo ‘Verde’ (pictured above) is an easy-to-grow heat lover and an extremely productive addition to the garden.
+After buttercup-yellow flowers bloom and set fruit, graceful stems throw beautiful lantern-like pods that make surprising additions to arrangements.